As PT Barnum said, there’s a sucker born every minute, ready to buy into a scam that “makes sense”.

 - Enzymes that catalyze endocannabinoid biosynthesis and metabolism

 - Mechanisms involved in cell accumulation of specific endocannabinoids

 CB1 receptors are expressed in the brain and peripheral tissues.
 In both locales, it has multiple functions and mediates most, if not all the psychoactive effects of THC in cannabis.

 CB2 receptors are of considerable interest because all the psychoactive effects of THC Endocannabinoids play a fundamental role in regulating pleasure, memory, thinking, concentration, body movement, awareness of time, appetite, pain, and sensory processing (taste, touch, smell, hearing, and sight), and brain development.

-In an Italian study, The Cannabinoid CBC was found to improve functionality and stimulate growth of brain cells in rodents.
-In addition CBC helped preserve healthy brain tissue by stimulating the growth of new brain cells.
+In an Italian study, The Cannabinoid CBC was found to improve functionality and stimulate the growth of brain cells in rodents.
+In addition, CBC helped preserve healthy brain tissue by stimulating the growth of new brain cells.

 Marijuana has been used for centuries for stress and mood disorders, particularly in women.
 Those older psychoactive strains have been found to have broad cannabinoid profile which means that it was moderately psychoactive and highly medicinal.
 Today, for stress, strains with a 50:50 ratio of CBD with THC are most effective for the vast majority of anxiety sufferers.

 In a 2012 clinical study, cannabinoids that occur naturally in marijuana have the potential to treat or offset stress-induced disorders.
 THC (in moderation) improved short-term memory and learning capacity within study participants.
 Cannabinoids have been found to modulate receptors that control fear which is why Marijuana is so effective in treating chronic stress